xxao/linque/README.md

 # [4, 5, 4, 3, 2, 2, 0]
 ```

-### .sort(key)
+### .sort()
-Sorts elements of current sequence in ascending order by using default comparer or selected item's key.
-This call fully
+Sorts elements of current sequence in ascending order by using default comparer.
+This call fully evaluates current
-evaluates current sequence.
+sequence.

 ```python
 data = (8, 0, 2, 3, 5, 1, 6, 7, 4, 9)